 What is the best tasting salmon

-While personal opinions vary, and all 5 types edible, my research shows preference in the following order
+While personal opinions vary, and all 5 types are edible, my research shows preference in the following order

 - Chinook salmon